 On August 1, 2009, while working at Tumbleweed, Ted received a closed head injury in a tragic accident.
 His co-workers began first aid immediately.
 He was flown to the OU Trauma Center in Oklahoma City where he died on August 2nd.

-The chaplains at OU approached Ted’s family about the opportunity of organ donation.
+When the medical staff approached Ted’s family about the opportunity of organ donation.
 His family decided that even though this was something that they had never talked about, it was something Ted would have wanted.
 According to his family, he was a generous person, regularly doing things for others.
 For Ted, the gift of giving to others was second nature.
 It was this trait that helped his family know that organ donation was something that would make Ted smile.

 “The staff of LifeShare was wonderful,” says Sam.
 “They were so kind and considerate of our family.
 Trish, a coordinator with LifeShare, was just great!
 She let us spend as much time with Ted as we needed and she took such good care of him.
 Trish allowed me to help care for him and to hold his hand.
 Truly it was a blessing.”